mozilla/ActiveData/docs/ActiveData 190801.md

 * bring code to data, not data to the code
 * OLTP - fast update data
 * OLAP - fast query data
-* send queries to server
+* send queries to server, do not pull data to client

-\## Data Solution: Typed JSON
+## Data Solution: Typed JSON

 * Typed JSON

 dynamic schema

-all data is array data
+all data is array data (logically, not in implementation)

-json -> matrix
+json -> matrix  SIMD

+parallelism - threads, tasks (async),

 ## Data Solution: Denormalization